TRI-ML/prismatic-vlms/README.md

   34B parameters, on different, easily configurable dataset mixtures.

-If you're interested in rigorously evaluating existing VLMs, check our [evaluation codebase](https://github.com/TRI-ML/vlm-evaluation) that bundles together 11 different battle-tested vision-and-language benchmarks through a clean, automated test harness.
+If you're interested in rigorously evaluating existing VLMs, check our [evaluation codebase](https://github.com/TRI-ML/vlm-evaluation) that bundles together 12 different battle-tested vision-and-language benchmarks through a clean, automated test harness.

 ---

 ## Installation

 This repository was built using Python 3.10, but should be backwards compatible with any Python >= 3.8.
-We require PyTorch 2.1 or greater installation instructions [can be found here](https://pytorch.org/get-started/locally/).
-This repository was developed and has been thoroughly tested with PyTorch 2.1.0, Torchvision 0.16.0, and Flash-Attention 2.3.3.
+We require PyTorch 2.1 or greater -- installation instructions [can be found here](https://pytorch.org/get-started/locally/).
+This repository was developed and has been thoroughly tested with:
+  - [2/16/24] PyTorch 2.1.0, Torchvision 0.16.0, Transformers 4.34.1, and Flash-Attention 2.3.3.
+  - [3/24/24] PyTorch 2.2.1, Torchvision 0.17.0, Transformers 4.38.1, and Flash-Attention 2.5.5.

 Once PyTorch has been properly installed, you can install this package locally via an editable installation (or via `pip install git+https://github.com/TRI-ML/prismatic-vlms`):